-Our sled dogs await you for a fast paced dash around the zigzags of the forest of La Rosière.
+Our sled dogs await you for a fast-paced dash around the zigzags of the forest of La Rosière.
 They are always ready and yap away impatiently to lead you off.
-In a spray of fresh snow, your sled soars away and you suddenly realise the power of these athletes.
+In a spray of fresh snow, your sled soars away, and you suddenly realize the power of these athletes.
 To sum up, it’s one of our snow activities that you really should check out during your ski holiday.

 For a novel taster of this with our darling dogs, it’s Evolution 2 – Adventure school who organize everything and are there to help.